 Vice President for Information Technology and Chief Information Officer

-A resident of Robinson Township, Bartel holds a bachelor's degree in electrical engineering technology from Thomas A. Edison State University and a master's degree in public management from Carnegie Mellon University.
+Bartel holds a bachelor's degree in electrical engineering technology from Thomas A. Edison State University and a master's degree in public management from CMU.
 He was named the CIO of the Year for Education in 2017 by the Pittsburgh Technology Council and the Greater Pittsburgh CIO Group.